JazzMaster/LazGFX/libs/unices/fbgfx/README.md

 (libJPEG is NOT easy to understand, nor from experience -easy to get working) PNG, BMP, and TGA(targa)- however- are easy to implement.

+This uses a graphics context(modeswitched from text mode) and possibly CPU only optimizations for 2D or 3D calls.
+X11 or Win32 environment **IS recommended**.